 4- Find it on the bank’s website

-Most of the bank list their routing number on their website.
+Most of the banks list their routing number on their website.

-Routing number specifically used to identify a financial institution.
+Routing numbers specifically used to identify a financial institution.
 It is like an area code of your phone number.
 One bank will have one routing number and several bank account number in it.
-Some major Bank may have more than one routing number if they are operating in different regions of the country.
+Some major banks may have more than one routing number if they are operating in different regions of the country.